rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 	List of deprecated attribute names.
 The syntax is ::

 		((oldName1,newName1,"Explanation why renamed etc."))
 		((oldName2,newName2,"!
-Explanation why removed and what to do instaed."))
+Explanation why removed and what to do instead."))

 	This will make accessing ``oldName1`` attribute *from Python* return value of ``newName``, but displaying warning message about the attribute name change, displaying provided explanation.
 This happens whether the access is read or write.